Eddman/Angular-2-Page-Slider/README.md

 ## NgPagesRendererDirective (`ngSliderPages`)
 Renders pages using DOM recycling, so only at most 3 exist on the DOM at any given time (previous, current, next).
-Modeled on ngFor, uses the exact same looping syntax.
+Modeled based on `ngFor`, uses the exact same looping syntax.

 ### Provided Loop Variables
 These variables are available inside of ngSliderPages, similar to ngFor loop items.